A health Blog by: Glory Lahti

 SAD Symptoms

-Common symptoms of SAD, as listed from the Mayo Clinic may include:
+Common symptoms of SAD, as listed from the Mayo Clinic may include:- Feeling depressed most of the day, nearly every day

 - Losing interest in activities you once enjoyed